sakshibutala/VoiceAssistant/README.md

 # VoiceAssistant

-In this notebook, I have built a voice assistant that responds to basic inquiries.
+In this notebook, I have built a voice assistant that responds to basic user queries.

 # Packages Requried
 * SpeechRecognition - https://pypi.org/project/SpeechRecognition/